jameshanlon/jameshanlon.github.io/content/silicon-infra.md

   automation of an the end-to-end flow.
-This is intended to: (1) distribute the task of integrating components of a design across a team, thereby revealing issues at as earlier stage in the project as possible to avoid disruptive changes towards the end; (2) enable faster design iterational; and (3) provide tracability of results, providing a foundation for the next aim.
+This is intended to: (1) distribute the task of integrating components of a design across a team, thereby revealing issues at as earlier stage in the project as possible to avoid disruptive changes towards the end; (2) enable faster design iteration; and (3) provide traceability of results, providing a foundation for the next aim.

-- Provide a **full audit trail** such that a release of a design for tape out has data and a set of reports, logs, coverage metrics, documentation and signoffs that are tracable back to the original RTL source files.
+- Provide a **full audit trail** such that a release of a design for tape out has data and a set of reports, logs, coverage metrics, documentation and signoffs that are traceable back to the original RTL source files.
 This is important for building confidence to tape out, as well as providing information for future work on a taped-out design.